lino-framework/book/docs/dev/overview.rst

   Lino application developed by somebody else than the author).

-Utilities maintained by the :ref:`lsf`
+Utilities maintained by the Lino team
 ======================================

 Some packages that might be useful to non-Lino Python projects are not covered